The State Library is open from 9:00 - 5:00, Monday - Friday and is closed on all Massachusetts Legal Holidays.

-- Hooker entrance on Beacon Street at the front of the building.
+- General Hooker entrance on Beacon Street at the front of the building.

-- Bowdoin Street entrance (handicapped accessible) in front right corner of the building.
+- Bowdoin Street entrance (handicapped accessible) in the front right corner of the building.

-- Ashburton Park entrance (handicapped accessible) off Bowdoin Street near rear of building.
+- Ashburton Park entrance (handicapped accessible) off Bowdoin Street near the rear of the building.

 The main reading room (room 341) and the periodicals balcony (room 442) are located in the rear of the building.